All right, news roundup and information overload hour.

 Right.

-Okay does that answer your question so I think it can be cleaned up and you need more honorable people that believe in our constitution and the rule of law and equal justice and equal application of our laws you need more of those people in power.
+And you need more honorable people that believe in our Constitution and the rule of law and equal justice and equal application of our laws.

-Right but the problem is anybody watching the congressional hearings today, you know, about the oversight committee and all of that?
+But the problem is, anybody watching the congressional hearings today, you know, about the Oversight Committee and all of that, we see these, you know, the head of the FBI.

-It was uh it was frankly a uh an effort and futility.
+It was frankly an effort in futility.

-He has no interest in restoring this what should be and once was the world's premier law enforcement agency to its prior greatness, and that's to me is a shame.
+He has no interest in restoring this, what should be and once was the world's premier law enforcement agency to its prior greatness.

 I totally agree.

-All right, my friend, thank you for the call.
+Thank you for the call.

-Now, the Mantis X firearms training system, it's no ammo, it's an all-electronic way to practice, improve your shooting accuracy.
+Now, the Mantis X firearms training system, it's no ammo.

-It gives you data-driven real-time feedback on your shooting technique, guides you through drills and courses.
+It gives you data-driven, real-time feedback on your shooting technique, guides you through drills and courses.

-Mantis X is even used by the Marine Corps, the Army, Special Forces.
+94% of shooters improve within 20 minutes using Mantis X. Mantis X is even used by the Marine Corps, the Army, Special Forces.

-In other words, you're getting military grade technology at an affordable price.
+In other words, you're getting military-grade technology at an affordable price.

 Mantis X will improve your shooting dramatically.